-There are an estimated 13 million metric tons of plastic being disposed of in the ocean each year.
+It’s estimated that 13 million metric tons of plastic are disposed of in the ocean each year.
 As a result, fish, sea birds, sea turtles and other marine animals are entangled in the debris.
 Those that ingest the plastic debris also suffocate, starve and drown to death.

 3. We Eat Plastic Waste Too

 Plastics do not fully decompose even after hundreds of years.
 For this reason, some of the plastic ingested by the fish and other marine mammals that we eat ends up on our tables.
 We, therefore, end up eating the plastic debris we dumped on the oceans.

 Plastic waste accelerates the growth of pathogens in the ocean.
 If the pathogens come in contact with corals, there is an 89% chance of the corals contracting diseases, in comparison to the 4% likelihood for corals that do not.